Kinky Boots (film): Plot

 In Northampton, in the East Midlands of England, Charlie Price is attempting to save his family's shoe factory, which has been floundering since his father's death.
+While laying off workers, one of them, Lauren, gives Charlie the idea of looking for a niche market product to save the business.

-While on a business trip to London to sell the company's extra stock, Charlie encounters a woman being harassed by drunken hoodlums and intervenes to his detriment.
-He wakes up backstage, in the dressing room of Lola, a drag queen performer and alter ego of Simon.
-Charlie is intrigued when he sees that drag queens' high heels snap easily, and wishes to create high heels that can support a greater range of foot sizes and body types.
+On a business trip to London to sell the company's surplus stock, Charlie encounters a drag queen being harassed by drunken hoodlums and intervenes to his detriment.
+He wakes up in the dressing room of Lola, the drag performer and alter ego of Simon.
+Charlie is intrigued when Lola's high heel snaps, and proposes to create high heeled boots that can support a greater range of foot sizes and body types.
+Charlie then recruits Lauren to assist him in designing boots for drag performers.

-Back in Northampton, while in the process of laying off workers, one of them, Lauren, gives Charlie the idea of looking for a niche market product to save the business.
-Charlie then recruits Lauren to assist him in designing a high-heeled boot for drag performers.

-When their initial designs are met with scorn by Lola, Charlie and Lauren bring her on as a consultant.
-The road is initially bumpy: many of the male employees are uncomfortable with Lola's presence and the new direction, and Charlie's relationship with his fiancée, Nicola, begins to deteriorate as she encourages him to sell the factory building to a developer.
-Although things improve when Lola tones down her personality and starts making friends, matters take a turn for the worse when Charlie is invited to showcase the new boots in Milan; the strain he puts on his employees causes most of them, including Lola, to walk out.
+When their initial designs are met with scorn by Lola, they bring her on as a consultant.
+The road is initially bumpy: many of the male employees are uncomfortable with Lola's presence and the new direction.
+One of them, Don, changes his mindset after Lola secretly allowed him to win an arm wrestling match, to save Don from mockery.
+Things improve further when Lola tones down her personality and starts making friends.

+Charlie's relationship with his fiancée, Nicola, begins to deteriorate as she encourages him to sell the factory building to a developer, and matters take a turn for the worse when Charlie is invited to showcase the new boots in Milan; the strain he puts on his employees causes most of them, including Lola, to walk out.

 Charlie's fiancée arrives at the factory, furious that he took out a second mortgage on their house to save the company.
 Nicola insists that he sell the company, but Charlie is determined to save it and the jobs of his employees.
-The argument (which ends with Nicola leaving Charlie) is broadcast on the factory's PA system, which is overheard by Lauren and Lola's bitter opponent at the factory, Don, a chauvinistic male worker.
-Don changes his mindset after Lola graciously allowed him to win an arm wrestling match.
+The argument (which ends with Nicola leaving Charlie) is overheard by the staff.
 Don rallies the factory workers to make the boots in time for Charlie and Lauren to get to Milan.

 When Charlie catches Nicola with another man, he angrily takes out his frustrations on Lola, causing Lola to quit.
-After arriving in Milan with no one to model the boots, Charlie is forced to go onstage and model the boots himself.
-After he trips and ultimately falls flat on his face, Lola and her posse of drag queens arrive, put on a spectacular runway show, and save the day.
+After arriving in Milan with no one to model the boots, Charlie is forced to go onstage and do so himself.
+He falls flat on his face, just as Lola and her posse of drag queens arrive, putting on a spectacular runway show to save the day.

 In the film's denouement, Lola headlines her own show and sings a song in honour of the "kinky boots factory" of Northampton.
 Most of the key workers are in attendance and enjoying themselves, including Charlie and Lauren, who have become a couple.